Newfoundland (island): Geography

 Newfoundland is roughly triangular, with each side being approximately 500 kilometres (310 mi), and having an area of 108,860 square kilometres (42,030 sq mi).
 Newfoundland and its associated small islands have a total area of 111,390 square kilometres (43,010 sq mi).
 Newfoundland extends between latitudes 46°36'N and 51°38'N.

 Climate

 Newfoundland is primarily characterized by having a subarctic (Köppen Dfc) or a humid continental climate (Köppen Dfb).
 Locations on the extreme southeast of the island receive sufficient maritime influence to qualify as having a subpolar oceanic climate (Köppen Cfc).

-Geology

-The Terreneuvian Epoch that begins the Cambrian Period of geological time is named for Terre Neuve (the French term for Newfoundland).